dhairya-1105/qr_code_cso332/README.md

 ```

 ### Step 3: Generate Encrypted QR Codes
 Open and run the notebook `encrypted_qr_generator.ipynb`.
 Inside the notebook, update the students list with your own student entries (e.g., name, roll number, contact details, etc.).
+For testing purposes, you can replace all the contact numbers with your own to make sure you get the OTP.
 After execution, encrypted QR codes will be generated inside a new directory called `qrcodes`.
 Make sure to save the KEY generated in this notebook, as it'll be used later.

 ### Step 4: Prepare Sample Images
 Create a new directory named `sample_images`.
 Inside it, create subdirectories using the naming format `name_imgs` where name corresponds to the student's name.
 Place 3 face images for each student inside their respective folder.